 If you are looking to start a new online store, choosing the right platform is very important.
 There are various...

 Smart businesses depend on the relevant metrics and data which plays a big role in today's digital world.
 Any e-commerce business that fails to track the right metrics is sure to face the consequences.
-E-commerce in itself is a big industry, and sustaining in it isn't easy.
+E-commerce in itself is a big industry, and sustaining it isn't easy.

 We know that today's generation loves to shop irrespective of their needs, and hence, it is even more challenging to sustain along with changing preferences.
 Gone are the days when e-commerce was only about selling and buying items on the internet.
 It is increasingly becoming more and more competitive with the latest trends, technologies, and giants like Amazon and Flipkart dominating the market.

-In case you are struggling to get the traction already, you should know that you are doing something wrong.
+In case you are struggling to get traction already, you should know that you are doing something wrong.
 What you should focus on is the metrics.
 Your e-commerce metrics will help you understand what is lacking and what you need.
 Based on these metrics, you can hit your next home run to score a big win in the digital world.

 E-commerce is constantly becoming a competitive business, and surviving in the long run alongside the giants is challenging.
 However, it all comes down to how well you know what you are doing.
 People say that it is unpredictable to win an e-commerce race, but that is not true.
 We are living in a world where everything about online sites can be tracked.
 You need the right data metrics to build the strategy for your e-commerce website successfully.

-Customer is king.
+The customer is king.
 Be it offline or online, you cannot sustain in the market unless you value your customer.
 At the same time, a small shop becomes a big brand only because of customer loyalty.
 So, all you have to do is track your customer's journey on your e-commerce website.

 Track the first 4 purchases of your customer and understand their journey and buying preferences.
 This will help you retain the current customer.
-The time and effort you put in retaining are way lesser than acquiring a new customer.
-Plus, if you serve well the word-of-mouth marketing will automatically help you acquire new customers.
+The time and effort you put into retaining are way lesser than acquiring a new customer.
+Plus, if you serve well word-of-mouth marketing will automatically help you acquire new customers.